310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes.
-I kind of ended up going against my household… But I really did not think it would become this much of a problem.
+yes. i kind of ended up going against my household… but i really did not think it would become this much of a problem.

-Now I am truly in trouble.
-But their side of the story is also correct, so right now we are talking it out and finding a common ground between us.
+now i am truly in trouble. but their side of the story is also correct, so right now we are talking it out and finding a common ground between us.

-For now, I am going through with the punishment.
-They will listen to my selfish requests afterwards.
+for now, i am going through with the punishment. they will listen to my selfish requests afterwards.

-So if you can, please do not try to interfere, Kaoru.
+so if you can, please do not try to interfere, kaoru.
 {% endbubble %}

 ## Chapter 4